Chapter 6: Majestic vs Ryu

 I rolled my eyes.
 “Alright, so once again.
 What’s a Master of the Universe?”

-“There are twelve Master, Majestic.
+“There are twelve Masters, Majestic.
 Each control an aspect of the Universe.
 Sort of like the Greek gods.
 One has the power of water, another fire, and so on.
 Don’t get me wrong, their power pales in comparison to the one true God.
 No one worships the Masters, but nonetheless, they are immortal.”
 Amy explained.

 “Isn’t a Master of the Universe’s heart…it’s not really a heart, right?”
 Chris asked.